thrive-spectrexq/Cloudflare-Radar-Data-Visualization/README.md

 The data will be saved in the data/ directory.

 ## API Documentation
-For more information on the Cloudflare Radar API, refer to Cloudflare API documentation.
+For more information on the Cloudflare Radar API, refer to [https://developers.cloudflare.com/radar/investigate/]Cloudflare API documentation.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE]LICENSE file for details.